MalcolmMcLean/minixml/README.md

 Note a quirk of C. You must not pass a raw 0 or even a NULL to a variadic function which expects a character pointer, as it might be treated as 32 bit integer whilst pointers are 64 bits.

+## Test Code
+There is nice suite of test programs which use the parser.
+Whilst they are mainly written for demonstration purposes, some of them are also hoped to be useful.

+### Demonstration programs

+- simpletest - a simple test program to walk the tree
+- striptags - strip all tags from XML
+- upperlower - simple markup language with two tags

+  These are intended as simple programs to test the parser, and show how to use it.

+### Format converters

+- xmltojson - XML to JSON converter
+- xmltocsv - XML to CSV converter

+  These are two file format converters.
+They are simple, but intended to be usable for real.

+### The XML FileSystem project

+- directorytoxml - package a directry as an XML file
+- directory - extract files from a FileSystem XML file packaged by previous program.
+- listdirectory - list files in a FileSystem XML file

+  This is a small but very real project.
+The idea is to package up a directory or folder in a single XML file, so that it can then be embedded in a program as a string, and used as an internal filesystem.
+You could also use it as a cheap and cheerful aleternative to the Unix program tar.

+  Check out progress at the [Baby X resource compiler](http://malcolmmclean.github.io/babyxrc/importingdiectories.html).

 ## Copyright
 All the code is authored by Malcolm McLean